daigazi/RepData_PeerAssessment1/PA1_template.md

 ```

-## What is the average daily activity pattern?
+## 3.What is the average daily activity pattern?

-### 1.Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+### 3.1.Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 df_interval=ddply(tmp,.(interval),summarize,mean_steps=mean(steps))